CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## **Redbrand Ruffians**

-It's almost inevitable that a confrontation with the Redbrands occurs within a day or two of the adventurers' arrival in Phandalin.
+It's almost inevitable that a confrontation with the Redbrands occurs within a day or two of the adventurers' arrival in Tuntin.
 Several scenarios can trigger this confrontation:

 1. If the characters decide to confront the Redbrands at the Sleeping Giant tap house after speaking with several NPCs in town.
 2. If the characters choose to investigate Tresendar Manor.